-Teri is a licensed Clinical Laboratory Scientist and certified cytometrist with over 40 years clinical laboratory and 34 years flow Cytometry experience in reference laboratory settings.
+Teri is a licensed Clinical Laboratory Scientist and certified cytometrist with over 40 years clinical laboratory and 34 years Flow Cytometry experience in reference laboratory settings.
 She is currently in a consultant role for a number of clinical laboratories.
 Her prior roles include Director of Flow Cytometry at Genoptix, Neogenomics, Genzyme Genetics and Nichols Institute.
-Teri has served on the board of the International Clinical Cytometry Society (ICCS) as Secretary /Treasurer and Councillor, and is on the faculty of both the ICCS and Clinical Cytometry Education Network (CCEN) Flow Courses.
+Teri has served on the board of the International Clinical Cytometry Society (ICCS) as Secretary /Treasurer and Councilor, and is on the faculty of both the ICCS and Clinical Cytometry Education Network (CCEN) Flow Courses.
 She is a member of the following ICCS committees: Advocacy, Certification, and Quality and Standards Committees.
-She has authored 4 book chapters, and over 40 publications in the field of flow Cytometry
+She has authored four book chapters, and over 40 publications in the field of Flow Cytometry.

 This webinar will drill-down to the specifics on how to conduct a validation.
-The course will begin with an introduction to the various regulated environments (CLIA, GLP, GMP, CGLP) and accreditation bodies (CAP, ISO).
+We will begin with an introduction to the various regulated environments and accreditation bodies requiring assay validation.
 Then we will discuss how to conduct the appropriate validation for each environment.
-The fit-for-purpose and context-of-use concepts will be introduced.
 The distinction between assay qualification and validation will be reviewed.
 Various strategies to designing method validation protocols will be discussed.
 These recommendations will be aligned with the upcoming Clinical Laboratories Standards Institute (CLSI) guidelines regarding the number of samples, number of analytical runs, data analysis and acceptance criteria.
 Examples of a biomarker validation and a clinical laboratory validation will be presented.
 Lastly, an update on the progress of a regulatory guidance document for the validation of flow cytometric methods will be presented.

-In the final webinar of the series, you will learn the how to convert the principles learned in the first two webinars into practice in your own laboratory.
+In the second webinar of the series, you will learn the how to convert the principles learned in the first webinar into practice in your own laboratory.
 We will describe what you actually need to do to validate a method.

 Who Should Attend